Zero-configuration networking: Standardization

-LLMNR was submitted for official adoption in the IETF DNSEXT working group, however, failed to gain consensus and thus was published as informational in January 2007.
+LLMNR was submitted for official adoption in the IETF DNSEXT working group; however, it failed to gain consensus and thus was published as informational in January 2007.

 Following the failure of LLMNR to become an Internet standard and given that mDNS/DNS-SD is used much more widely than LLMNR, Apple was asked by the IETF to submit the mDNS/DNS-SD specs for publication as Informational RFC as well.